atomisthq/docs/docs/user-guide/rug/command-handlers.md

 ### Implementation

 You define the class which implements your command handler (line 21).
-The class is exported so that it can referenced from unit tests.
 A command handler implements the `#!typescript HandleCommand` interface.
-This interface requires the `#!typescript handle(command: HandlerContext): CommandPlan` method to be implemented.
+This interface requires the `#!typescript handle(command: HandlerContext): Promise<HandlerResult>` method to be implemented.
 It is a convention for the command handler and the class that defines it to have the same name.